-China's largest non-state-controlled securities firm with the most market-oriented business mechanism among the top ten PRC securities firms
+China's fourth largest securities firm and largest non-state-controlled securities firm with market-oriented business mechanism

-We believe our core competitive edge is our market-oriented business mechanism developed over the years.
+As China's fourth largest securities firm, we believe our core competitive edge is our market-oriented business mechanism developed over the years.
 We are the only firm among the top ten PRC securities firms that is not state-controlled.
 Our major shareholders comprise established private and non-state-owned enterprises, none of which holds a controlling interest in us.
 Our balanced and diversified ownership structure forms the firm foundation for sound corporate governance.
 Our board of directors fully respects our management and entrusts them with the greatest flexibility and discretion, resulting in more commercial and efficient decision-making.